Surface Finishing Guide

 Powder coating is a common finishing option for aluminum parts that need a durable colored surface.
 It is often used for housings, covers, brackets, lighting bodies, and visible accessories where appearance consistency and color control are important.

 For B2B buyers, powder coating can be a practical choice when the product requires black, silver, red, or other custom colors for a branded product line.
+HSX supports in-house powder coating for suitable aluminum die casting parts after the casting, trimming, machining, polishing, and surface preparation requirements have been reviewed.

 What is anodizing?